btrettel/plint/README.md

     the at least one button| is yellow, and the at least one widget| is blue.

+### Verbose mode

 Verbose mode can be enabled with the `-V` or `--verbose` flag, which will print how plint is interpreting the claim when doing the antecedent basis analysis.
 For example, plint's interpretation of the demo claim is:

     Claim 1 annotated: a {contraption} comprising: an {enclosure}, a {display}, {at least one button}, and {at least one widget} mounted on the [enclosure], wherein the [enclosure] is green, the [at least one button] is yellow, and the [at least one widget] is blue.

+### Shortcomings of the antecedent basis checker

-The antecedent basis functionality of plint may be fragile and will likely require some iteration until a claim is annotated in a way that plint likes.
+The antecedent basis checker is fragile and will likely require some iteration until a claim is annotated in a way that plint likes.

 At present, plint won't work with nested elements.
 For example: `a center of the widget|` would ideally be interpreted as `a {center of [the widget]}`, but that's not how plint will work at the moment.
 That'll need to be annotated like this: `a center of #the widget|`, interpreted as `a {center of the widget}`.
 Then plint will think it's all just one element.